drand/drand/README.md

 A drand beacon provides several public services to clients.
 A drand node exposes its public services on a gRPC endpoint as well as a REST JSON endpoint, on the same port.
 The latter is especially useful if one wishes to retrieve randomness from a JavaScript application.
-Communication is protected through TLS by default.
-If the contacted node is using a self-signed certificate, the client can use the `--tls-cert` flag to specify the server's certificate.
+Communication is meant to be protected through TLS by using a reverse-proxy to perform TLS termination.

 ### Create a Drand deployment